 Disability Justice Project

-The Disability Justice Project will support London DDPOs to use the law to help Deaf/Disabled people make our rights to independent living and access to goods and services a reality.
+The Disability Justice Project supports London DDPOs to use the law to help Deaf/Disabled people make our rights to independent living and access to goods and services a reality.

 We believe it is important to use the law to fight for our rights.
-Building on the success of our DDPO Legal Network, the Disability Justice Project will support London DDPOs to use the law to help Deaf/Disabled people make our rights to independent living and access to goods and services a reality.
-Our project will focus on 3 key pieces of legislation: The Care Act 2014, The Equality Act 2010 and the Human Rights Act 1998 and how we can use them to help secure independent living and access to goods and services.
+Building on the success of our DDPO Legal Network, the Disability Justice Project supports London DDPOs to use the law to help Deaf/Disabled people make our rights to independent living and access to goods and services a reality.
+The project focuses on 3 key pieces of legislation: The Care Act 2014, The Equality Act 2010 and the Human Rights Act 1998 and how we can use them to help secure independent living and access to goods and services.

 Inclusion London has intervened in the important Davey v Oxfordshire County Council case.
-We are holding a Vigil before the case is heard by the Court of Appeal on Thursday 17th August.
+Read about what the Davey case means for DDPOs here.

 The Disability Justice Project is looking for potential discrimination cases.